OpenCyphal-Garage/libcyphal/docs/design/readme.md

 With the C++ exceptions being avoided on purpose, the library heavily utilizes algebraic types for error handling.
 A class similar to `std::expected` is expected to be available in Cetl for this purpose.
 Aside from that, `std::variant` or its Cetl alternative is used to hold one of the possible error states, where each state has a distinct type that is possibly parameterized with error-kind-specific information (such as `errno` value for platform-related errors, etc).

-This approach to error handling causes one particular task to occur often: the list of possible error states held in an `std::variant` often needs to be amended with additional states by functions located higher up the call stack.
+This approach to error handling causes one particular task to occur often: the list of possible error states held in a `std::variant` often needs to be amended with additional states by functions located higher up the call stack.
 To address this, we introduce the following helper:

 ```c++
 namespace detail